I don’t know about working from home, she said. I don’t know if I can be as productive. It’s going to be an adjustment.

 Your first couple of days may be a little challenging.
 It may even feel like a dance – two steps forward, one step backward – but before you even know it, you’ll be on your way to doing your thing and being really good at it.

 When we find ourselves surrounded by chaos and uncertainty, it becomes vital that we keep calm and maintain a sense of normalcy.
-This is not a time to allow fear and anxiety have their way with us.
+This is not a time to allow fear and anxiety to have their way with us.

 Live your life as best as you can.
 Use your creativity and your problem solving skills.

 Yes, we all need to make adjustments but that shouldn’t weaken us.
 On the contrary, being flexible and finding the strength to keep going despite the craziness, are life skills we all need and can develop.